jobscore/ansible-role-cloudwatch-logs/README.md

 ```yaml
 cw_server_type: <ec2 | onPremise>
 ```
-This variable defines if the agent is being installed within a EC2 instance or an on-premise server.
-Default is `ec2`.
+This variable defines if the agent is being installed within an EC2 instance or an on-premise server.
+The default is `ec2`.

 ``` yaml
 aws_region: us-east-1
 ```
-This one defines the AWS region to use when instance mode is not EC2.
+This one defines the AWS region to use when the instance mode is not EC2.

 ``` yaml
 cw_logs_files: []
 ```
 This is the most important variable, it defines the configuration for logs that you want to manage.
-It expects a list of logs to for the agent to watch.
-The list itself follow this format:
+It expects a list of logs for the agent to watch.
+The list itself follows this format:

 ``` yaml
 cw_logs_files: